 Prompt bloating over time

-These signals often expose performance bottlenecks earlier than the backend logs.
+These signals often expose bottlenecks earlier than backend logs.

 Branch Prediction (in AI workflows) - AI systems that can speculate the next operation or query to call based on the user input.